-NOTE: Additional information may be needed to issue an I-20 or J-1 for students admitted to the MAL program.
-Information requested for the I-20 or J-1 will not be used to make an admission decision.
+Participants may be asked to participate in a phone or in-person interview with graduate faculty or staff.
+Note: All F-1 international students and their dependents are required to have adequate health insurance coverage for the duration of their program.
+Students will be enrolled in the College-recommended plan unless they fill out a waiver verifying proof of coverage through an alternative provider for the same period.
 ACADEMIC POLICIES EVALUATION STANDARDS Evaluation of academic performance in the MAL program will be based on number grades using a 4.0 point scale and as defined below.
 Courses not offered on the numbered grading system are noted in the course descriptions in this catalog as being graded on P/N basis.
 In order to receive a grade of P, a student must achieve at least a grade of 2.0.
 No more than two courses with a grade below 3.0 will count toward the degree.
 No more than two courses with a grade of or below 2.5 can be repeated.
 Only the credits and grades earned the second time are counted in the grade point average.

-4.0 3.5 Achieves highest standards of excellence 3.0 Achieves above basic course standards 2.5 2.0 Achieves the minimum passing standard Performance below basic course standards 1.5 1.0 0.5 0.0 Unacceptable performance (no credit for the course) Р Achieves at or above the 2.0 level (not computed in grade point average) Ν Does not meet minimum course standards (no credit and non-punitive-not computed in grade point average) W Grade given when a student withdraws from a course after the deadline without notation on the record I Incomplete grade given when student is unable to complete course requirements for reasons beyond the student's control.
-(To receive an incomplete, a student must file a petition with the MAL Program Office stating reasons for the request, the plan and date for removing the incomplete grade, the signature of the instructor, and any other necessary documentation.)
-ATTENDANCE POLICY Because leadership issues are presented, discussed and analyzed in the classroom, regular attendance is highly important and should be considered a responsibility, not only to one's self, but to one's classmates and course instructor.
+- 4.0 Achieves highest standards of excellence 3.5 3.0 Achieves above basic course standards 2.5 2.0 Achieves the minimum passing standard 1.5 - 1.0 Performance below basic course standards - 0.5 - 0.0 Unacceptable performance (no credit for the course) - P Achieves at or above the 2.0 level (not computed in grade point average) - N Does not meet minimum course standards (no credit and not computed in grade point average) - W Grade given when a student withdraws from a course after the deadline without notation on the record - Incomplete grade given when student is unable to complete course requirements for reasons beyond the student's control.
+(To receive an incomplete, a student must file a petition with the Office of the Registrar stating reasons for the request and the plan and date for removing the incomplete grade.
+The signature of the instructor and any other necessary documentation must be included.)
+ATTENDANCE POLICY Because leadership issues are presented, discussed, and analyzed in the classroom, regular attendance is highly important and should be considered a responsibility, not only to one's self, but to one's classmates and course instructor.